lydiaYchen/25TrustAI/papers.md

   - How to exte

-## Topic 6 : RL (Zero-Sum Games and Multi-Armed Bandits)
+## Topic 6 : RL (Zero-Sum Games, Multi-Armed Bandits and Differential Privacy)

 - **Supervisor:** Elif

 - **General description:**
-  This topic covers the intersection of zero-sum games and multi-armed bandits.
+  This topic covers the intersection of zero-sum games, multi-armed bandits and differential privacy.
 The multi-armed bandit framework addresses the core challenge of balancing exploration and exploitation.
 In contrast, zero-sum games capture adversarial strategic interactions in which one player’s gain directly corresponds to the other’s loss.
 The connection between these two areas becomes especially interesting when the payoff matrix is unknown and must be learned through bandit feedback from the players' chosen actions.
+Differential privacy, as a way to formalize the amount of information about the output of an algorithm, adds another layer to this setting by ensuring that the information through bandit feedback does not compromise sensitive data about players' actions or rewards.

 - **Paper 6.1**